JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf)

 ## Release notes
+* Version 5.2.2 - 17 Jul 2022
+    * Added support for retrieving a new url when socket connection is lost and reconnection will happen

 * Version 5.2.1 - 16 Jul 2022
     * Fixed socket reconnect issue
     * Fixed `message not handled` messages after unsubscribing